syncfusion-content/blazor-docs/blazor/kanban/drag-and-drop.md

 ### Column drag and drop

 Transit or change the card position using the drag-and-drop functionality.
-By default, the `AllowDragAndDrop` property is enabled on the Kanban board, which is used to change the card position by column-to-column or within the column.
+By default, the `AllowDragAndDrop` property is enabled on the Kanban board, which is used to change the card position from column to column or within the column.

-Added dotted border on Kanban cells except the dragged clone cells when dragging, which indicates the possible ways for dropping the cards into the cells.
+A dotted border is added on Kanban cells except the dragged clone cells when dragging, which indicates the possible ways for dropping the cards into the cells.

-In the following example, disabled the drag and drop behavior on the Kanban board.
+In the following example, the drag and drop behavior is disabled on the Kanban board.

 ```cshtml